Mayil-AI/mayil-jira/README.md

     - Add `mayil.yourdomain.com` to permissions.external.backend defined in `manifest.yml` to point to the Mayil server to be used

     - `forge variables set SERVER_URL 'mayil.yourdomain.com'` to point to the Mayil server to be used
+- Run `npm install` to install the app's dependencies
 - Build and deploy the app by running `forge deploy`

 - Install the app in an Atlassian site by running `forge install`